zhangshen20/Project-Write-a-Data-Science-Blog-Post/README.md

 ### Licensing, Authors, Acknowledgements

 Must give credit to Airbnb for the data.
 You can find the Licensing for the data and other descriptive information at udacity.com.
 Otherwise, feel free to use the code here as you would like!

+The data files are provided by Airbnb via https://www.kaggle.com/airbnb/seattle/data